Application of axiomatic formal theory to the Abraham--Minkowski controversy: Introduction

-We apply Lagrangian field theory in the isotropic, homogeneous, linear dielectric-filled, flat, non-Minkowski, continuous material spacetime $(\bar x_0,x,y,z)$ to systematically and rigorously derive equations of motion for macroscopic fields in a simple linear dielectric.
-These equations of motion are the axioms of a new formal theory of continuum electrodynamics.
-There is sufficient commonality between the new equations of motion and the macroscopic Maxwell--Minkowski equations that the extensive theoretical and experimental work that is correctly described by the macroscopic Maxwell--Minkowski equations has an equivalent formulation in the new theory.
-In particular, the wave equation has the same form in both versions of continuum electrodynamics.
-More interesting is the work that we can do with the new formalism of continuum electrodynamics in a thermodynamically closed system that is improperly posed in the standard Maxwell theory of continuum electrodynamics.
+We apply Lagrangian field theory in the isotropic, homogeneous, linear dielectric-filled, flat, non-Minkowski, continuous material spacetime $S_d(\bar x_0,x,y,z)$ to systematically derive equations of motion for macroscopic fields in a simple linear dielectric. \textit{These equations of motion are the axioms of a new formal theory of continuum electrodynamics.} Although the new continuum electrodynamics and Maxwellian continuum electrodynamics are disjoint, there is sufficient commonality between the new equations of motion and the macroscopic Maxwell--Minkowski field equations in a dielectric that the extensive theoretical and experimental work that is nearly correctly described by the macroscopic Maxwell--Minkowski equations has an equivalent formulation in the new theory.
+More interesting is the work that we can do with the new formalism of continuum electrodynamics that is improperly posed in the standard Maxwell theory of continuum electrodynamics.
 These cases will typically involve the invariance or tensor properties of the set of coupled equations of motion for the macroscopic fields.
-This interpretation is borne out in our common experience: the macroscopic Maxwell--Minkowski equations produce exceedingly accurate experimentally verified predictions of simple phenomena like reflection, refraction, wave velocity, {\it etc.}, but fail to render a unique, uncontroversial, verifiable prediction of energy--momentum conservation.
+This interpretation is borne out in our common experience: the macroscopic Maxwell--Minkowski equations produce exceedingly accurate experimentally verified predictions of simple phenomena, but fail to render a unique, uncontroversial, verifiable prediction of energy--momentum conservation for electromagnetic fields propagating in a simple linear dielectric medium.
+An analogy can be made to Newtonian dynamics that accurately described all known dynamical phenomena until confronted with Lorentz length contraction and time dilation, the Michelson--Morley \cite{BIMichMor} experiment, and Einstein's relativity.